-Costs and funding are always the big questions on a journey like this, and while I never really sat down and added everything up, I would say that it probably cost me somewhere in the region of £4000, including transport and maps.
-The money came out of the savings I had worked hard for over the years, and all donations raised for the RDA went to them.
-I’d have done the journey with or without a cause, but I reasoned that if I was going to do something stupid like ride a horse from Scotland to Cornwall, then why shouldn’t somebody somewhere benefit from it.
+Costs and funding are always the big questions on a journey like this.
+While I never really sat down and added everything up, I would say that it probably cost me somewhere in the region of £4000, including transport and maps.
+The money came out of the savings I had worked hard for over the years.
+All donations I raised for the RDA went to them.
+I’d have done the journey with or without a cause.
+But I reasoned that if I was going to do something stupid like ride a horse from Scotland to Cornwall, then why shouldn’t somebody somewhere benefit from it.

 By the end of the journey I didn’t actually want to go home.
-I really struggled with myself over that, and when I did get home, I really struggled to settle back into ‘normal’ life.
+I really struggled with myself over that.
+And when I finally did get home, I really struggled to settle back into ‘normal’ life.

 I find chasing my dreams and journeying solo very empowering.
 It’s tough, but you really get to know yourself by doing these things.
 You discover your limits, your strengths and your weaknesses, and you meet some amazing people along the way.
 It’s also an incredible way to bond with your animals.
 Because of my journeys, I know my horses inside out.
 I really trust them and I’d like to think we have an understanding and plenty of mutual respect.